-Machine learning helped one international bank identify struggling customers and better serve them.
-When the system detected unusual spikes in late-night credit card usage among certain customer segments combined with low savings rates, the bank was able to determine that these customers were all facing some level of financial stress.
-In order to reduce the risk of defaults, customers tagged by the system were automatically given credit limit increases and financial advice.
+Machine learning helped one international bank identify struggling customers and provide better options for serving their needs.
+When the system detected unusual spikes in late-night credit card usage among certain customer segments, combined with low savings rates, the bank determined that these customers were facing some level of financial stress.
+To reduce the risk of defaulting, customers tagged by the system were automatically given credit limit increases and offered free financial advice.

-Companies like PayPal are already using machine learning to combat fraud.
-Through a combination of linear, neural network, and deep learning techniques, PayPal’s risk management engines are able to determine the level of risk associated with a customer within milliseconds.
-Similarly, banks can replace statistical risk management models with machine learning algorithms.
-Several banks already utilize programs that scan transactions for risk, move flagged transactions to a risk queue, and further investigate for suspicious activity automatically.
-Continuously expanding knowledge bases improve the ability of such programs to detect fraud over time.
+Companies like PayPal are using machine learning to enhance their fraud detection and risk management capabilities.
+Through a combination of linear, neural networks, and deep learning techniques, PayPal’s risk management engines can determine the level of risk associated with a customer within milliseconds.
+Similarly, financial services organizations can replace statistical risk management models with machine learning algorithms.
+Several organizations use programs that scan transactions for risk, move flagged transactions to a risk queue, and investigate suspicious activity automatically.
+Continuously expanding knowledge bases improve the ability of these programs to detect (and prevent) fraud over time.

-Insights gathered by machine learning programs could provide financial institutions with actionable intelligence that serves as a foundation for various decisions.
-For example, a machine learning program could tap into various data sources to assign risk scores to customers applying for loans.
-Algorithms would be able to predict which customers are at risk for defaulting on a loan, enabling the bank to tailor services or term adjustments for each customer.
+Insight gathered by machine learning also provides financial services organizations with actionable intelligence that acts as a foundation for subsequent decisions.
+For example, a machine learning program could tap into various data sources to assign risk scores for loan applicants.
+Algorithms could then predict which customers are at risk for defaulting on their loans, allowing the bank to tailor its services or adjust terms for each customer.

-Machine learning can also help banks determine the credit worthiness of potential customers.
-By analyzing past spending behavior and patterns, a system could identify how much credit should be extended to a given customer.
-The technology would be especially useful in the case of new customers or those who lack a long credit history, i.e. millennials.
-Automating credit and risk scoring processes on a mass scale can help banks enhance their credit and risk scoring models across the board.
+Machine learning can also help lenders determine the creditworthiness of potential customers.
+By analyzing past spending behavior and patterns, machine learning could help identify how much credit should be extended to a given customer.
+The technology would be especially useful for new customers that lack long credit histories.
+Automating credit and risk scoring processes on a mass scale can help these organizations enhance their models across the board.